 Total assets: RSD 500.29 billion (2020)

 UniCredit Banka Serbia operates as a wholly-owned subsidiary of the Italian banking group UniCredit.
 It is one of the banks in Serbia that offers a comprehensive range of financial products and services, serving clients from small start-up ventures to the biggest global corporations.

 Net income: RSD 5.38 billion (2020)

 Total assets: RSD 498.84 billion (2020)

-Founded in 1990 as Societe Generale Yugoslav Bank, Societe Generale Banka Serbia offers a wide range of banking products and services to individuals, financial institutions, SMEs, and companies.
-The bank is a fully owned subsidiary of France-based Societe Generale.
-Headquartered in Belgrade, it operates 96 branches across Serbia.
+OTP banka Srbija A.D.
+Beograd was formerly known as Societe Generale Banka Srbija Beograd and adopted its current name on September 25, 2019.
+Founded in 1990, the bank offers a wide range of banking products and services to individuals, financial institutions, SMEs, and companies.
+Headquartered in Belgrade, the bank operates 96 branches across Serbia.

 Net income: RSD 2.07 billion (2020)